lindsaymurphy4/course_advanced_dbt/README.md

 Use the information below to log in to the course Snowflake instance:

 - URL: https://efruuit-zh04827.snowflakecomputing.com/
-- Username: Your username will be the email you use to login to CoRise, with non-alphanumeric characters removed.
+- Username: Your username will be the email you use to login to Uplimit, with non-alphanumeric characters removed.

-Here are some examples of how to derive your username from your email. sourabh@corise.com  ➡ sourabhcorisecom sourabh.bajaj@corise.com ➡ sourabhbajajcorisecom Sourabh.BAJAJ.1234@gmail.com ➡ SourabhBAJAJ1234gmailcom
+Here are some examples of how to derive your username from your email. sourabh@uplimit.com  ➡ sourabhuplimitcom sourabh.bajaj@uplimit.com ➡ sourabhbajajuplimitcom Sourabh.BAJAJ.1234@gmail.com ➡ SourabhBAJAJ1234gmailcom

 - Password: ADD PASSWORD (you'll be prompted to change this, remember to save this password)